Enzoherewj/RAG-chatbot/README.md

 1. Ensure you have Docker and Docker Compose installed on your system.

+2. Obtain an OpenAI API key as described in the Setup section above.

-2. Create a `.env` file in the project root with your OpenAI API key:
+3. Create a `.env` file in the project root with your OpenAI API key:
    ```
    OPENAI_API_KEY=your_api_key_here
    ```
+   Replace `your_api_key_here` with your actual OpenAI API key.

-3. Build and start the containers:
+4. Build and start the containers:
    ```
    docker-compose up --build
    ```

-4. Access the applications:
+5. Access the applications:
    - Flask app: `http://localhost:5001`
    - Streamlit dashboard: `http://localhost:8501`

-5. To stop the containers, use:
+6. To stop the containers, use:
    ```
    docker-compose down
    ```